curl/everything-curl/README.md

 insurmountable goal), the curl project will continue to move so there will be things to update here as well.

-This book project started at the end of September 2015.
-I have a basic layout plan for a first "edition", or perhaps I should say I had, because I'm thinking of new sections to add all the time...
-While I have no fixed time schedule for this, my hope is to have something decent by the summer 2016.
+This book project started at the end of September 2015 with a basic layout plan for a first "edition", which since has expanded significantly.
+There's no fixed time schedule for this book.
+Hopefully it will be complete at some point.

 ## The book sites